- Men's Health & Wellness

 Alopecia is thought to be an autoimmune disease where the body stops recognising the hair follicles and starts to fight against them just in the same way as someone who has had a liver transplant that rejects itself, the body is seeing its own hair follicles as a foreign object.
 There are many ways of boosting the bodes ability to regulate itself however and for someone suffering with alopecia this would be the first step to take to make sure they give themselves the best chance of taking steps to ensure they are doing all the right things to encourage hair growth.

-There are a bazillion cures and remedies on the internet you will find for alopecia , some work fairly well others not at all and are literally profiting from your circumstances so be doubly sure before you buy into anything, arm yourself with as much knowledge as possible before you decide to take any treatment options, read, read and read some more.
-Often times you will find conflicting advice and once of the best ways to find options that work is to check out forums and listen to those who have lived with the condition for a number of years.
+There are a bazillion claims to cure and remedy alopecia on line, some work fairly well others not at all and are literally profiting from your circumstances so be doubly sure before you buy into anything, arm yourself with as much knowledge as possible before you decide to take any treatment options, read, read and read some more.
+Often times you will find conflicting advice and one of the best ways to find options that work is to check out forums and listen to those who have lived with the condition for a number of years.

-Self confidence clearly takes a battering when you are faced with a condition that affects the way you look, its important to get this addressed as soon as possible and to always keep on mind that there is not one of us living that is perfect , even those you think are perfect lack confidence in some ways , intact very often it is just those people who are the least confidant of all.
+Self confidence clearly takes a battering when you are faced with a condition that affects the way you look so its important to get this addressed as soon as possible and to always keep on mind that there is not one of us living that is perfect.
+Even those whom you think are perfect lack will confidence in some ways.
 Remember our outer appearance changes with age, not one of us can escape that and if all you have to offer is what you show outwardly then you are going to have issues when the ageing process as it inevitably will catches up with you.

-One a last note here, stop worrying , thats not just advice on a basic level its an important thing to address for anyone suffering from any autoimmune disease, worry causes stress, stress lowers your immunity, the more you worry about your hair loss the more counter productive it is for your hair growing back.
+One a last note here, try and stop worrying ( easier said than done I know ) that's not just advice on a basic level it's an important thing to address for anyone suffering from any autoimmune disease, worry causes stress, stress lowers your immunity, so the more you worry about your hair loss the more counter productive it is for your hair growing back.